erickjavalos/dbagsVroom/README.md

         * attach my signature + signature from front end to witnesses
         * attach witness to transaction to submit to blockchain
         * verify txhash and return a confirmation that the user minted the asset
+    * when i receive the signature back find a way to verify the wallet they signed with and the wallet they connect with, if true! we are good !